Darfo Boario Terme: Springs

-The precious quality of the thermal waters have their natural foundations in the Alps surrounding the Camonica Valley.
-In fact, by coming into contact with precious mineral elements, the waters are purified and enriched thanks to them.
-The waters are sulphate, bicarbonate, calcium and magnesium cold (13-15 °C).
-The four springs of the Terme di Boario are differentiated by the concentration of salts, a characteristic that allows them to have different therapeutic functions such as treatment, rehabilitation and prevention.
-They mainly play a beneficial role for all physical ailments caused by the stress of everyday life.
+The thermal waters have their natural foundations in the Alps surrounding the Camonica Valley.
+By coming into contact with various mineral elements, the waters are purified and enriched.
+The water contains sulphate, bicarbonate, calcium and magnesium cold (13-15 °C).
+The four springs of the Terme di Boario are differentiated by the concentration of salts, a characteristic that allows them to have different allegedly therapeutic functions such as treatment, rehabilitation and prevention.

-As mentioned above, there are four springs: